-In 2020, the gross result of the Group (excluding Sava Pokojninska, Sava Penzisko Društvo, TBS Team 24, Sava Infond and S Estate) increased by 19.8% compared to 2019 to EUR 68.4 million.
-The life and non-life segments improved the gross result in 2020 compared to 2019, whereas the reinsurance and "other" segments showed weaker performance.
-The underwriting result in 2020 was better than in 2019 due to the non-life segment, whereas the reinsurance segment saw a deterioration.
-The investment result deteriorated in both the reinsurance and non-life segments.
-The result of the life segment improved in 2020 because Vita joined the Group.
-The "other" segment includes the profit or loss of the companies Sava Pokojninska, Sava Penzisko Društvo, TBS Team 24, Sava Infond13 and S Estate.
-This segment also includes interest expense on subordinate debt (2020: EUR 2.9 million, 2019: EUR 0.5 million) and the amortisation of contractual customer relationships with Sava Pokojninska and Sava Infond (2020: EUR 1.0 million, 2019: EUR 0.3 million).
+In 2021, the gross result of the Group (excluding Sava Pokojninska, Sava Penzisko Društvo, TBS Team 24, Sava Infond and S Estate) increased by 30.2% compared to 2020 to EUR 89.0 million.
+The reinsurance, non-life and "other" segments improved their gross business result in 2021 compared to 2020, whereas the reinsurance and life segment recorded a weaker result.
+The underwriting result in 2021 was better than in 2020 for both the non-life and the reinsurance segments.
+The investment result for the non-life and the reinsurance segments was also stronger.
+The result of the life segment was lower in 2021, mainly because of the one-off income in 2020 recognised due to the positive difference between the fair value of net assets acquired and the purchase price of the investment in Vita of EUR 9.0 million.
+The "other" segment includes the profit or loss of the companies Sava Pokojninska, Sava Penzisko Društvo, Sava Infond, TBS Team 24 and S Estate.
+This segment also includes interest expense on subordinate debt (2021: EUR 2.9 million, 2020: EUR 2.9 million) and the amortisation of contractual customer relationships with Sava Pokojninska and Sava Infond (2021: EUR 1.0 million, 2020: EUR 1.0 million).